umbckhitk/RC-production-/README.md

 ### Quality Criteria:
-### Percentage of product functionality implemented.
+### Percentage of product functionality implemented - 100%
-### Percentage of all functions and features implemented.
+### Percentage of all functions and features implemented. - 100%
-### Percentage of features and functions with known defects and gaps.
+### Percentage of features and functions with known defects and gaps - 5%
-### Quality level for sustained production use : how long the product can be used without encountering a defect, how many users can access the system at the same time before a performance impact?
+### Quality level for sustained production use : how long the product can be used without encountering a defect, how many users can access the system at the same time before a performance impact? - 90%